Programs

 PROCESS: 20 YEARS SINCE is a mini-docuseries and interactive digital exhibition which amplifies our young siblings’ calls to process — the past twenty years, and the next twenty years — in just, transformative, and unifying ways.
 On 10 September 2021, SAALT and the artists, allies, and storytellers involved in the making of PROCESS: 20 YEARS SINCE celebrated the launch of the project at Judson Memorial Church and Washington Square Park, bringing together community members for an afternoon of collective reflection.
 See pictures, taken by Iqra Shahbaz, here.
 On 16 September 2021, SAALT, alongside co-hosts Justice for Muslims Collective and the Congressional Asian Pacific American Caucus (CAPAC), hosted a virtual Congressional Briefing on 9/11 and the War on Terror, where multiple storytelling siblings shared their stories.
 Read their reflections here, and watch the Congressional Briefing here.
 On 21 September 2021, SAALT held a virtual event celebrating “PROCESS: 20 YEARS SINCE” with the exclusive launch of a compilation video highlighting themes from the docuseries, with commentary from panelists Shravya Kag, Saira Mangat, Atif Akhter, and SAALT’s own Lakshmi Sridaran and Simran Noor.
 Watch the compilation video here. - Political Education: National Coalition of South Asian Organizations (NCSO)

-EarthBound was a 2021 SAALT series exploring our communities’ connections to lands currently and ancestrally tied to our people. - South Asian Summit
+EarthBound was a 2021 SAALT series exploring our communities’ connections to lands currently and ancestrally tied to our people. - National South Asian Summit

 The We Build Community initiative is designed to enable four groups in the National Coalition of South Asian Organizations to deepen their capacity and involvement in civic engagement that connect South Asian American communities with broader movements for racial justice, immigration justice, gender justice, and/or LGBTQ justice. - Young Leaders Institute